-- Privately-owned land routinely flooded up to 1128 msl. - History of complaints from the public regarding shoreline use or public confusion. - Tract equal to, or larger than, 0.1 acre. - Staff knowledge/familiarity of low boundary area based on historical interactions with past/current landowners. - Possible current and future development potential. - Tracts contiguous to identified priority tracts (i.e. in the same cove). - Permitted boat docks that become inaccessible and float over private property during flood conditions. - Private lands in areas surrounded by USACE property classified as MP Environmentally Sensitive Area.
-Would prevent habitat alterations that could impact sensitive and/or rare species.
+- Privately-owned land routinely flooded up to 1128 msl. - History of complaints from the public regarding shoreline use or public confusion. - Tract equal to, or larger than, 0.1 acre. - Staff knowledge/familiarity of low boundary area based on historical interactions with past/current landowners. - Possible current and future development potential.

+- Tracts contiguous to identified priority tracts (i.e. in the same cove). - Permitted boat docks that become inaccessible and float over private property during flood conditions. - Private lands in areas surrounded by USACE property classified as Environmentally Sensitive Areas in the current Beaver Lake Master Plan.
+This would prevent habitat alterations that could impact sensitive and/or rare species.